Highly rated local moving companies for Evansville to Denver moves

 - Denver’s population is about 510% greater than Evansville.

-- Denver's public transportation has a score of 8 out of 10 versus Evansville's lower score of 3.
+- Denver’s public transportation score of 8 out of 10 is higher than Evansville’s score of 3.

 - Denver is more walkable than Evansville with a score of 95 out of 100 vs Evansville’s 44 out of 100.

 - With a score of 96 out of 100, Denver is more bike-friendly than Evansville, which has a score of 43 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Denver’s crime rate is higher than Evansville with a score of 47.84 compared to Evansville’s 5.0.
 This means that Denver neighborhoods are safer than 47.84% of all U.S. neighborhoods, and Evansville neighborhoods are safer than 5.0%.